soarunachalam/benthos/docs/outputs/README.md

 It's possible to create fallback outputs for when an output target fails using a [`broker`](#broker) output with the 'try' pattern.

+The following is a list of core Benthos outputs.
+However, there are also more specialised or niche plugins available that are listed [here](./plugins.md).

 ### Contents

 1. [`amqp`](#amqp)